Codetaal/FASK-PWA/study-with-miffy/README.md

     -   auto focus on new question
 -   auto checkAnswer after giving answer and pressing done/enter on keyboard
 -   answer explanation
+-   make sure questions don't use previous question, reset options after everything option was used

 # done